tfKamran/mail-unmerge/README.md

     mail-unmerge ./header.csv ./content-template.txt

-It will send out individual emails to all the emails listed in the CSV.
+It will send out individual emails to all the email addresses listed in the CSV file, with personalized attachments.